configcat/terraform-provider-configcat/docs/resources/environment.md

 ## Import

 Environments can be imported using the EnvironmentId.
-Get the EnvironmentId using the [GetEnvironments API](https://api.configcat.com/docs/#operation/get-environments) for example.
+Get the EnvironmentId using the [List Environments API](https://api.configcat.com/docs/#tag/Environments/operation/get-environments) for example.

 ```
 $ terraform import configcat_environment.example 08d86d63-2726-47cd-8bfc-59608ecb91e2